 WebRTC Not Supported - How to Fix

-WebRTC (Web Real-Time Communication) is the technology that enables video calls, voice chat, and screen sharing directly in your browser.
-Services like Zoom Web, Google Meet, Microsoft Teams (web), and many others rely on WebRTC.
+WebRTC (Web Real-Time Communication) is the browser-native technology behind video calls, voice chat, and screen sharing — no plugins required.
+Google Meet, Zoom's web client, Microsoft Teams (browser version), and countless other platforms depend on it.

 - Outdated browser - Very old browser versions don't support WebRTC